4 Unforgettable Cheltenham Festival Betting Gambles

 There are many layers to the famous story of owner Noel Furlong’s successful tilt at the betting ring in 1991 when Destriero beat future Champion Hurdle winner Granville Again in the Supreme Novices’ Hurdle.

-At its simplest, it’s the story of a man who knew he had a hugely talented horse, but one who had won just a maiden hurdle, and was running in the hottest novice hurdle at the biggest meeting of the year - when racing bookies were waiting with gaping satchels to take the cash.
+At its simplest, it’s the story of a man who knew he had a hugely talented horse, but one who had won just a maiden hurdle, and was running in the hottest novice hurdle at the biggest meeting of the year - when bookmakers were waiting with gaping satchels to take the cash.

 That explains how Furlong managed to back his charge, running in the colours of wife Betty (who was also intended to be the trainer, but was refused a licence, with Andy Geraghty taking the official role) to win a reputed £1.5million, without his odds going through the floor.